microbit-cz/Vangogh-painter/README.md

 <li>22 meters of your favorite filament (Tested on PLA).</li>
 <li>Solder for easy installation of inserts.</li>

-Before printing, I would recommend measuring the diameter of the writing utensil you want to use (I recommend a marker) and lengthen or shorten the insert accordingly (Not to be confused with a screw insert).
+Before printing, I would recommend measuring the diameter of the writing utensil you want to use (I recommend a marker) and lengthen or shorten the insert "VanGoghPenHolderInsert" accordingly.

 # Assembly
 <ol>